Hewett into two wheelchair finals in Melbourne

 The second seeds will face Dutch duo Maikel Scheffers and Ruben Spaargaren in the final.

-Hewett will take on Tokito Oda of Japan for the singles title as he seeks a maiden crown at Melbourne Park.
+Hewett will take on 16-year-old Tokito Oda of Japan for the singles title as he seeks a maiden crown at Melbourne Park.

 The 25-year-old is a six-time Grand Slam singles champion - having won three apiece at the French Open and the US Open - but lost the past two Australian Open finals.